frantoro10/Kiosco-Familiar/README.md

+# Front-End Responsive Mini-App (React)

 English:

-Responsive App: React + Vite - Firebase - CSS-SASS - Bootstrap
+Responsive Application: React + Vite - Firebase (Database) - CSS-SASS - Bootstrap

-Objective of the Application:
+Application Objective:
-Create a basic system to facilitate product sales in a small store.
+Create a basic system to facilitate product visualization for the owners of a small business (Kiosk).

 Motivation:
-My parents recently opened a small store.
-Although everything generally went well, they started having trouble remembering product prices when selling to customers.
-This led me to the idea of creating a simple application where they can store all their products and update their prices.
-The most useful functionality would be to add and sum the products that the customer requests in real-time, allowing for more precise and faster sales.
+Some relatives opened a small business at the end of 2023.
+They started having trouble remembering which products they had and their prices when selling.
+They turned to me to create a simple site where they can view their products stored in the database, change their prices, and also filter by category and name to quickly find them when a customer asks for a product and check the price quickly.

-Technologies Used:

-Front-end: JavaScript, React, Sass, CSS, Bootstrap.
-Back-end: Firebase (for database management).

 Functionalities:

 ItemListContainer: Product container on the homepage where all products are displayed.
-ChangePriceButton: Button to change product prices by performing a PUT request on the document-object in the database.
+ChangePriceButton: Button to change the price of products, performing a PUT on the document-object in the database.
-ChangeCostButton: Similar to the ChangePriceButton, but focused on the purchase cost of the product.
+ChangeCostButton: Similar to ChangePriceButton, but focused on the product's purchase cost.
 Count: Counter to add a product by the selected quantity, multiplying the corresponding price.
-FiltersMenu: Filter menu to search by product category, making the search easier.
+FiltersMenu: Menu for filtering by product category to facilitate the search.
 SearchBar: Search bar to filter by product name using the Include method.
-Calculator: Calculator or shopping cart where all added products are displayed and summed.
+Calculator: Calculator or shopping cart where all added products are displayed and summed up.

-Front-end Design:
+Front-End Design:
 Customized according to the client's preferences.

 Note:
 The file uploaded to GitHub is a copy of the original, and the database is not the same.
-Therefore, I called it "fake-database."
+This project can continue to grow if the client wishes to add back-end functionalities and simultaneously launch the application for the public.

 Spanish:

-Aplicación Responsive: React + Vite - Firebase - CSS-SASS - Bootstrap
+Aplicación Responsive: React + Vite - Firebase (Base de datos) - CSS-SASS - Bootstrap

 Objetivo de la aplicación:
-Crear un sistema básico que facilite la venta de productos en un pequeño negocio.
+Crear un sistema básico que facilite la visualización de los productos para los dueños de un negocio (Kiosco) pequeño.

 Motivos:
-Mis padres han abierto un pequeño negocio recientemente.
-Aunque todo generalmente iba bien, comenzaron a tener problemas para recordar los precios de los productos a la hora de vender.
-Esto me llevó a la idea de crear una aplicación sencilla donde puedan almacenar todos sus productos y actualizar sus precios.
-La funcionalidad más útil sería la de agregar y sumar los productos que el cliente pide en el momento, permitiendo así vender con más precisión y rapidez.
+Unos parientes han abierto un pequeño negocio a finales de 2023.
+Comenzaron a tener problemas para recordar que productos tenian y sus precios a la hora de vender.
+Entonces recurrieron a mi para crear un sitio sencillo donde ellos puedan ver sus productos almacenados en la base de datos, poder cambiar su precio y además filtrar por categoria y nombre para poder encontrarlos rapidamente en caso de que un cliente los pida y ellos poder checkear el precio rapidamente.

-Tecnologías utilizadas:

-Front-end: JavaScript, React, Sass, CSS, Bootstrap.
-Back-end: Firebase (para el manejo de la base de datos).

 Funcionalidades: